Who Is This Credit Card Best For?

 - Fee credit for TSA Precheck or Global Entry: If you apply for TSA Precheck or Global Entry, Capital One will reimburse you for the fee.

-- Miles transferable to airline and hotel partners: Capital One lets you transfer your miles to the loyalty programs of 15 partner airlines and two partner hotels.
+- Miles transferable to airline and hotel partners: Capital One lets you transfer your miles to the loyalty programs of more than a dozen hotel and airline partners.

 - Limited airline partners: Unfortunately, most of the airline transfer partners are foreign airlines, some of which only fly in limited areas of the globe.
 The only domestic airline at the time of this writing is JetBlue.